pomle/evaluate/challenges/javascript/functional-add-password/README.md

 ## Statement

-Pick the solution that conforms to a Functional programming paradigm.
+Pick the solution that conforms to a Functional Programming paradigm.

 ## Rationale